maroontress/StyleChecker/README.md

 placing the configuration file `StyleChecker.xml` at the project root.
 The XML schema `config.v1.xsd` of the configuration file and a sample of the configuration file are provided in the source tree.
-Note that StyleChecker does not use the XML Schema file.
-It helps you edit `StyleChecker.xml` with the text editor that is able to validate XML documents (for example, Visual Studio IDE, Visual Studio Code, and so on).
+Note that StyleChecker does not use the XML Schema file, but it helps you edit `StyleChecker.xml` with the text editor that is able to validate XML documents (for example, Visual Studio IDE, Visual Studio Code, and so on).